-The Territory Records Act 2002 establishes frameworks for the management of your personal information if it is held within the files or data systems of Elections ACT or the ACT government.
+The Territory Records Act 2002 establishes frameworks for the management of your personal information if it is held by Elections ACT or the ACT government.
 Elections ACT will also handle your personal information in accordance with any requirements set out by the legislation under which it was collected.

-Comprehensive protections are employed to guard against unauthorised access to both paper and electronic files.
-Access to Elections ACT's premises is controlled.
+Comprehensive protections are in place to guard against unauthorised access to both paper and electronic files.
+Access to Elections ACT's premises is strictly controlled.

-While Elections ACT attempts to secure information transmitted to the Elections ACT website over the internet, there may be inherent risks associated with the transmission of information via the Internet and there is therefore a possibility that this information could be accessed by a third party while in transit.
+While Elections ACT attempts to secure information transmitted to Elections ACT websites over the internet, there may be inherent risks associated with the transmission of information via the Internet and there is therefore a possibility that this information could be accessed by a third party while in transit.